Potential Outcomes of Mastopexy

-Mastopexy, or breast lift surgery, may help to:
+Mastopexy, a procedure involving the repositioning of breast tissue, may help to:

-Enhance shape and contour: through removal of excess skin and tightening of surrounding tissue.
+• Address breast shape: through the removal of excess skin and adjustment of surrounding tissue.

-Improve balance between breasts: where mild asymmetry is present.
+• Address differences between breasts: in cases where mild asymmetry is present.

-Address changes in breast appearance: that can occur with ageing, pregnancy, breastfeeding, or weight variation.
+• Address changes in breast appearance: that can occur over time or following life events such as pregnancy, breastfeeding, or weight variation.

-Results vary for each individual depending on factors such as skin elasticity, healing response, and overall health.
-Your practitioner will discuss expected outcomes and possible risks during consultation.
+Outcomes vary for each person, depending on factors such as tissue characteristics, healing response, and general health.
+Your practitioner will discuss possible outcomes and potential risks during consultation.

 Before any cosmetic surgery, it’s important to determine whether the procedure is appropriate for your health, body characteristics, and personal goals.